EU warns of winter famine in Afghanistan

 The Taliban's newly minted foreign minister, Amir Khan Muttaqi, also on Tuesday, held out an olive branch to the West and urged world donors to resume development aid.

-"The USA is a great country so it should have great patience, we should help each other," he said in Kabul, Reuters reported.
+"The USA is a great country so it should have great patience.
+We should help each other," he said in Kabul, Reuters reported.

-The Taliban has also pledged safe passage for international aid workers.
+And the Taliban has pledged safe passage for international aid workers.

-But behind its new facade, it has faced accusations of recent atrocities, such as the massacre of at least 20 civilians in the Panjshir valley uncovered by a BBC investigation.
+But it has also faced accusations of recent atrocities, such as the slaughter of at least 20 civilians in the Panjshir valley uncovered by a BBC investigation.

-MEPs spoke in Brussels of its "barbarous" treatment of women.
+MEPs in Strasbourg highlighted its "barbarous" treatment of women.

 And Borrell admitted that trying to talk to the Taliban about human rights sounded like a contradiction in terms.
 "Maybe it's a pure oxymoron, but that is what we have to ask them for," he said.